bzamecnik/harmoneye.me/source/lessons/index.md

 Also I've imported some older blog posts - they contain some very interesting stuff but need to be rewritten for better clarity and incorporated into the lessons.

+The lessons will be organized so that you can read them from beginning to end.
+However you can skip some more advanced parts and return to them later or use whatever order you want.

 Do you have any question?
 Feel free to [write me](/contact/).
 Want to be notified when there will be new lessons?
 You can subscribe to the newsletter.

 ### [Introduction](introduction.html)